College Basketball on TNT Sports: Early TBS games (1982–1983)

-Coverage returns (2011–2020)
+NCAA tournament rights, one-off games (2011–2024)

 On April 22, 2010, the National Collegiate Athletic Association (NCAA) reached a 14-year agreement, worth US$10.8 billion, with CBS and the Turner Broadcasting System to receive joint broadcast rights to the Division I men's college basketball tournament.
 This came after speculation that ESPN would try to obtain the rights to future tournament games.
 The NCAA took advantage of an opt-out clause in its 1999 deal with CBS (which ran through 2013, even though the NCAA had the option of ending the agreement after the 2010 championship) to announce its intention to sign a new contract with CBS and Turner Sports, The new contract came amid serious consideration by the NCAA of expanding the tournament to 68 teams.

 The agreement, which runs through 2032 (extended from 2024 in 2016), stipulates that all games are available nationally.
 All First Four games air on truTV.
 During the first and second rounds, a featured game in each time "window" is broadcast terrestrially on CBS (15 games), while all other games are shown on TBS (12 games), TNT (12 games) or truTV (nine exclusive games, from 2024 on select TNT and/or TBS games may get a simulcast on TruTV when that network is not airing any games).
 Sweet 16 (regional semifinal) and Elite 8 (regional finals) games are split among CBS and TBS.
-In 2014 and 2015, Turner channels had exclusive rights to the Final Four (with standard coverage airing on TBS), and CBS broadcast the championship game.
+In 2014 and 2015, Turner channels had exclusive rights to the Final Four, and CBS broadcast the championship game.
 Since 2016, rights to the Final Four and championship game alternate between Turner and CBS; the 2016 tournament marked the first time that the national championship game was not broadcast on over-the-air television.
+That year, CBS and Turner renewed their rights to the tournament through 2032.